igushev/fase_docs/docs/roadmap.md

 Platforms and Languages are decoupled.
-Web Application Developer choose _one_ language for _all_ platforms.
+Choose _one_ language for _all_ platforms.

 # Platforms